-- Understand the culpability of elected officials and senior law enforcement who waited until people were at their wits end (protesting and rioting in the streets) before taking the issue seriously and taking action, and who now stand by as the police riot in cities across the nation.9 Research who they are and hold them accountable by signing petitions for resignation. - Decry the disparate and disproportionate policing response to the protests of police brutality in cities around the nation compared with the hands-off response to "re-open" rallies where armed protesters shut down state capitols.
-Demand that law enforcement prioritize de-escalation and that all violence against non-violent protestors cease immediately.3 For example, make public comments at city council meetings or write to your congressional representative. - Condemn accelerators on both the right and left who glorify and center violence over justice, othering over community, divisive ideology over commonground values.
+- Understand the culpability of elected officials and senior law enforcement who waited until people were at their wits end (protesting and rioting in the streets) before taking the issue seriously and taking action, and who now stand by as the police riot in cities across the nation.
+Research who they are and hold them accountable by signing petitions for resignation. - Decry the disparate and disproportionate policing response to the protests of police brutality in cities around the nation compared with the hands-off response to "re-open" rallies where armed protesters shut down state capitols.
+Demand that law enforcement prioritize de-escalation and that all violence against non-violent protestors cease immediately.
+For example, make public comments at city council meetings or write to your congressional representative. - Condemn accelerators on both the right and left who glorify and center violence over justice, othering over community, divisive ideology over common-ground values.
 Demand that all parties cease engaging in violence and the targeting of civilians and their property through arson.
-For example, start signing petitions.9 - Call on cable, news, and other media to drop all paywalls during this time.9 - Call on United Nations to immediately appoint a human rights Special Rapporteur to investigate present-day lynchings of Black Americans and organize towards a Truth and Reconciliation Commission on policing in America.9 - Press philanthropy to immediately double granting to advance equity in the US.9 Write to foundations and express the importance of funding equitable causes.
+For example, start signing petitions. - Call on United Nations to immediately appoint a human rights Special Rapporteur to investigate present-day lynchings of Black Americans and organize towards a Truth and Reconciliation Commission on policing in America. - Press philanthropy to immediately double granting to advance equity in the US.
+Write to foundations and express the importance of funding equitable causes.

-As an organization:
+As an organization: Nonprofits:

-Nonprofits:

 - Understand that equity in the nonprofit sector is important because the pandemic is disproportionately affecting BIPOC communities.
-Traditionally marginalized communities are being affected because undocumented workers did not get a stimulus check, low-income folks need to work (they are often on the frontlines) and they do not have paid sick leave or unable to socially distance due to having no shelter or crowded shelter.10 Thus, by not providing solutions to these issues, their contraction of COVID-19 affects everyone else.10 - Focus on supporting marginalized communities in any way possible.10 - We have to stop thinking of race, equity, access, and inclusion as a nice thing to do but rather as work that needs to be done.10 - Sign petitions to ask Congress to enact legislation requiring foundations' minimum payout to be double to 10% for the next three years.11
+Traditionally marginalized communities are being affected because undocumented workers did not get a stimulus check, low-income folks need to work (they are often on the frontlines) and they do not have paid sick leave or unable to socially distance due to having no shelter or crowded shelter.
+Thus, by not providing solutions to these issues, their contraction of COVID-19 affects everyone else.
+On the second shelter of the second shelter. - Focus on supporting marginalized communities in any way possible. - We have to stop thinking of race, equity, access, and inclusion as a nice thing to do but rather as work that needs to be done.10 - Sign petitions to ask Congress to enact legislation requiring foundations' minimum payout to be double to 10% for the next three years.11